 Hillsboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hillsboro is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Hillsboro who work in sales jobs (11.55%), office and administrative support (11.49%), and food service (9.16%).

-The rate of college-level education in Hillsboro is quite a bit lower than the national average among all cities of 21.84%: just 12.47% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hillsboro with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.47% of people over 25 have a bachelor's degree or advanced degree.